This DIY post will teach you how to make your own training pants or homemade night time Pull ups to help you save money

 How to Make Cloth Training Pants For Toddlers

 Here are a few different options on DIY cloth training pants.

 Here’s a wonderful Step-by-Step on Making Homemade Cloth Training Pants from It’s a Long Story.

 (image from It’s a Long Story)

-Using Gerber trainers (or other kids underwear) with some PUL (PUL Waterproof fabric on Amazon) and a little extra fabric, you can make these cute, money-saving, cloth training pants.
+Using Gerber trainers (or other kids underwear) with some PUL (PUL Waterproof fabric on Amazon) and a little extra fabric for the training pants pattern, you can make these cute, money-saving, cloth training pants.

 Here is a DIY Cloth Training Underwear from In the Know Mom.